Arober97/AutomatedAzureResourceGroupDeployment/README.md

 ```
 cd clouddrive
 ```
-7. Run the script using the following command:
+7. Run the script using the following command (if running the Powershell version):
 ```
 ./Azure_CLI_Deployment_Script_PS.ps1
 ```